-I miss their food so much so I attempted to make mexican chicken pozole.
+I miss their food so much, I attempted to make mexican chicken pozole.
 It was easier than I thought and so delicious!
-Just need to get a few things at a mexican market and good chicken stock and you are all set to go!
+Just a few things you need to get at a mexican market and good chicken stock, then you are good to go!
+This will make a big pot of the goodness so you can feed your entire family and leftover!

 1 pound tomatillos, husked and halved